H3isenb3rg/MobileProgramming2023/README.md

-# Time Tracking App
+# Horace
-Time tracking app for a course in Mobile Programming at University of Brescia.
+Horace is a productivity tracking app developed for a course in Mobile Programming at the University of Brescia.

 ## Authors
 Matteo Beatrice (<m.beatrice@studenti.unibs.it>)